docsu70/salat-companion/replit.md

 - Created individual dedicated management pages for all three lists (list1.tsx, list2.tsx, list3.tsx)
 - Enhanced navigation with color-coded icons and descriptions for each list type
 - Removed generic "القوائم" (Lists) entry in favor of specific list navigation
+- Added About page with comprehensive app information and Islamic content

 ### List Management Restructure
 - Each list now has its own dedicated page with distinct visual identity: